BlakeFreer/Playground/README.md

-# General Code
+# Playground

-This is a collection of projects that I don't want to dedicate a whole project too.
+This repo is dedicated to small, exploratory projects that I don't want to dedicate a whole project too.

 ## Notable Projects